pratyushtiwary/toynn/docs/nn.md

 Verbose: If set to true, prints epoch number and accuracy,
 Loss: Used to calculate loss, which is then used to calculate accuracy,
 Optimizer: Element which optimizes your model

+- structure: String

+Returns Layer's configuration in form of a String

+- explain(x: NArray): String

+Returns the explanation of possibly what's going on under the hood based on the x passed.

 ## Layer